Best Of17 min read

 Pros:

-• Extremely powerful automation for a free platform
+• Genuinely powerful automation for a free platform

-• Custom portfolio building teaches real allocation strategy
+• Custom portfolio building teaches real allocation thinking

 Cons:

-• Only one daily trading window on the free tier (not great for active traders)
+• Only one daily trading window on free tier (frustrating if you're active)

-M1 Finance is the app I'd recommend to any student who's thought about investing for more than five minutes.
-The Pie system teaches portfolio thinking in a way no other app on this list does, and the automation means you're not relying on discipline you may or may not have at 11 p.m. before finals.
+M1 Finance is my pick for any student who's thought about investing for more than five minutes.
+The Pie system teaches portfolio thinking better than any other app, and the automation means you're not relying on willpower you might not have at midnight before finals.

 6. SoFi Invest — Best for the All-in-One Student Finance Solution